TheMofaDe/DotNetHelper-HttpClient/README.md

 # DotNetHelper-HttpClient

-#### DotNetHelper-HttpClient is a simple lightweight library for execute restful requests.
+#### DotNetHelper-HttpClient is a simple lightweight library for executing restful requests.
 Easy Integration with polly.
 Support both asynchronous and synchronous operation

 || [**Change Log**][Changelogs] • || [**View on Github**][Github]||